Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Introduction

 \section{Introduction}

-The amount of source code written every day is constantly increasing, and the number of possible issues in this code is increasing as well.
-These issues are also being solved every day, and the vast majority of problems that developers face have already been solved and reported upon on forums such as \emph{StackOverflow}.
-When a developer finds an error in her code, she has the relevant code snippet and the error traceback produced by the compiler or interpreter readily available.
-At this point, the developer might want to search online to find out the reasons behind the error and ways to fix it.

-This leads to the problem setting that we call ``search by snippet'': find posts on \emph{StackOverflow} or similar forums based on a code snippet and/or an error traceback.
-To our surprise, this setting has been very scarcely considered in literature; e.g.,~\cite{ponzanelli2014mining} consider it in informally, providing the user with the outputs of a commercial search engine.
-In this work, we propose an information retrieval setup where the query is a code snippet and/or traceback and the documents are forum posts with text and possibly other code snippets (see Fig.~\ref{fig:model-overview}).
-Note that search in this setting can be done without human input and incorporated into integrated development environments (IDE).

-Previous works on code search (see Section~\ref{sec:related}) usually concentrated on matching the source code of a function and its comment; this is the setup considered by, e.g.,~\cite{husain_codesearchnet_2019} and~\cite{lu_codexglue_2021}.
-Datasets available for studies on code search such as NeuralCodeSearch~\cite{li2019neural} or CodeSearchNet~\cite{husain_codesearchnet_2019} also consider natural language queries; while one can invert the problem in these datasets, their natural language parts are short comments rather than full-text posts that could present a solution for a problem.
+Increasing amounts of source code written every day lead to a plethora of possible issues, which almost inevitably have already been solved and reported upon on forums such as \emph{StackOverflow}.
+A developer debugging an error has the relevant code snippet and error traceback produced by the compiler or interpreter, and she wants to find out the reasons behind the error and ways to fix it.
+This leads to the setting that we call ``search by snippet'': based on a code snippet and/or error traceback, find posts that might contain a solution.
+To our surprise, this setting has been very scarcely considered in literature; e.g.,~\citet{ponzanelli2014mining} consider it in informally and just use a commercial search engine.
+In this work, we propose an information retrieval setup where the query is a code snippet and/or traceback and documents are posts with text and possibly other code snippets (Fig.~\ref{fig:model-overview}); this setting can be automated and incorporated into IDEs.
+Previous works on code search (see Section~\ref{sec:related}) usually matched the source code of a function and its comment, and code search also considers text queries; one can invert the problem but the text parts are usually short comments rather than full-text posts that could contain a solution.